Older People's Champions

 Are you a Councillor who is interested in becoming an Older People’s Champion?

-If you represent one of the local authorities who do not have a Champion, we'd love your support with the campaign.
+If you represent one of the local authorities who do not have a Champion, we'd love to hear from you.

 - Information and advice on issues affecting older people

-- Access to our team of regionally based Community Development Officers
+- Access to Age Scotland's team of regionally based Community Development Officers